 In terms of house edge, European roulette gives you slightly better odds because the house edge is 2.7% rather than 5.26% for American roulette.

-Here are some examples of American and European Roulette tables that you can play right now at Cloudbet.
-You'll notice there are slightly more areas you can place chips on a European Roulette table compared to an American Roulette table.
-This is where things can get a little complicated for first time players.
-There are more than twenty types of bet.
+When it comes to playing Roulette, there are more than twenty types of bet you can make.
 Check out the table lower down the article to see the odds and payout for each of these bets.
 Remember that no matter what type of bet you make, if a number in your selection comes up, you win.

 But let's start with the most simple.
 The following bets are all known as Inside Bets because they're all done inside the rectangle that holds individual numbers.